January 18, 2019

 (Updated from 2006 original blog)

 Steve Kay and Steve Hodel 2002

 “Steve Hodel has taken this way beyond the pictures.
 It no longer depends on the pictures.
-I have no doubt in my mind that George Hodel murdered Elizabeth Short. …If the witnesses were alive today, I believe if I took that case in front of a jury, that I would convict him on both the Black Dahlia and Red Lipstick Murders.”
+I have no doubt in my mind that George Hodel murdered Elizabeth Short [The Black Dahlia] and Jeanne French [The Red Lipstick Murder, occurred three weeks after the Dahlia murder, her body posed in LA on a vacant lot five miles west of dahlia location.]
+And, were he alive today, and were the witnesses alive I would have no problem in filing two counts of murder against Dr. George Hodel and I believe that if I took that case in front of a jury, that I would convict him.”

 Stephen Kay on Manson (Dateline 5 min video excerpt 2008)